mmcodesso/resume/content/home/about.md

   course = "M.B.A in Costs Management and Finance" institution = "Uniasselvi" year = 2012

  [[education.courses]]
   course = "Bachelor of Science in Accounting" institution = "Instituto Cenescista Fayal de Ensino Superior" year = 2009

 +++

 # Biography

 I’m a Ph.D.
 Candidate at University of Santa Catarina.
 Currently, I am an Exchange Student at Rutgers Business School in New Jersey, USA.
 My research interests include artificial intelligence and machine learning techniques as such deep learning applied to business problems resolutions.
-My dissertation focuses on the development of a framework to Continuous Audit using XBRL and Audit Data Standards.
+My dissertation focuses on the development of a framework for Continuous Audit using XBRL and Audit Data Standards.
 You can find some of my working papers [here](#working-papers)